 - Motions: When a judge is needed to address a matter before trial, a motion is filed to make the request.
 These requests are often necessary when the prosecutor will not dismiss a defective case or certain evidence should be admitted or excluded.

 - Plea Bargain: A plea bargain usually means that the original charge has been amended or reduced to something much more favorable.
 A plea bargain can occur at any stage of a criminal case even during a trial.
 The prosecutor will consult with any victim and arresting law enforcement officer to get approval for certain plea bargains.
-A plea bargain may fall apart if the victim or law enforcement officer do not
+A person charged with a crime is not required to accept a plea bargain.

 - Trial: The prosecutor is required to prove the accused guilty beyond a reasonable doubt (this applies to all crimes and drunk driving).